6 Places to Eat, Drink and Hang Out on a Boat in NYC

 If summer drinking in NYC were a game of bingo, we’d already be well on our way to filling our board with rooftops, beer gardens and patios.
 But there’s one coveted square you need to check off before summer’s over: the elusive bar on a boat.
 And these six buoyant options are just the ticket.

-This Hudson River oyster bar has quickly become a warm-weather staple, probably because it excels at pitch-perfect nautical ambience, top-notch cocktails and lobster rolls.
-(The summer trifecta, if you will.)
+This Hudson River oyster bar has quickly become a warm-weather staple, probably because it excels at pitch-perfect nautical ambience, cocktails (try the Tropicalia, with vodka, watermelon and rhubarb) and lobster rolls.
+The summer trifecta, if you will.

 Pier 25, Hudson River Park (N. Moore St. at West St.); grandbanks.org

 OK, it’s not technically on a boat, but you have to take a boat to get there, so we’re counting it.
-This new 32,000-square-foot beer garden on Governors Island is already serving beer, wine and cocktails, with food service rolling out soon (including, yes, great oysters).
-And if those yellow-striped awnings look familiar, that’s because it’s by the same folks behind Grand Banks.
+Also from the Grand Banks team, this 32,000-square-foot beer garden on Governors Island serves, yes, oysters, along with plates like fish tacos and a jerk chicken sandwich.

 Governors Island Ferry Dock; islandoyster.com